data-intuitive/viash_docs/getting_started/hello_world.md

 component and/or the resources.
 You can read more about writing and running viash tests [here](http://www.data-intuitive.com/viash_docs/good_practices/testing/).
+(TODO: link vervangen, tekst ipv here)

 ### Platforms

-The **platforms** section specifies the requirements to execute the component on one or more platforms:
+The **platforms** attribute specifies the requirements to execute the component on one or more platforms:

     platforms: